Eugene Andolsek

 Eugene Andolsek (1921 – November 17, 2008) was an American artistic draughtsman.
-He is considered an outsider artist.
+His works are considered outsider art.

 Life

 Eugene Andolsek was born in Adrian, West Virginia, United States.
 He grew up with his mother's homemade quilts and crochet pieces which became a principal influence for his later drawings.
 In 1953, Andolsek became a stenographer for the Rock Island Railroad.

 Work

 In 1950, Andolsek began producing drawings based on grids.
 He spent almost every evening for the next fifty years drawing intricately patterned pieces, using basic drawing instruments and graph paper, as a means of diverting his thoughts from worrying about work.
 He was soon creating abstract compositions of remarkable geometric and chromatic complexity and produced several thousand kaleidoscopic designs.
 His creative work ended in 2003 as a result of deteriorated eyesight.

 Mental health

 After being made redundant, Andolsek developed an irreversible eye disorder and became almost blind, provoking him to consider suicide.
 His cousin intervened, moving him to a home and rescuing Andolsek's drawings.